-- Vacation leave: Foreign teachers are entitled to the 13 normal Thai national holidays and an extra six-days vacation after you've rendered a one-year work.
-In reality, though, many English teachers in Thailand get the mentioned days plus an additional six to eight weeks paid vacation.
+- Vacation leave: Foreign teachers are entitled to the 13 Thai national holidays and an extra 6 days vacation after you've worked for 1 year.
+In reality, though, many English teachers in Thailand get the aforementioned plus an additional 6-8 weeks vacation.

 Depending on your performance as a teacher, you may receive a bonus.
-Some schools also offer an enrollment bonus as an incentive to join.
+Some schools also offer an enrolment bonus as an incentive to join.

-It is also common for schools to offer a bonus when you sign another contract with them after your former one expires.
+It is also common for schools to offer a bonus when you sign a new contract and agree to continue your employment.

 Cost of Living Basics

-Aside from the beauty and charm of the countries, the reason many Westerners choose Southeast Asia as a place of work is its affordability.
-Below are some of the common expenses of expats in Bangkok, so if you’re aiming to work in rural areas, you can expect a significant decrease in the listed amounts.
+Aside from the beauty and charm of the many countries here, the reason many Westerners choose Southeast Asia as a place of work is affordability.

 Of course, as is always the case with cost-of-living expenses, it depends on your expected standard of living.

 Some people eat a lot less than others.
 Some people like to buy very healthy, organic foods.

 Some people don't drink alcohol or go clubbing, and some people would rather walk than take a taxi.